-The Interior Air Quality System (IAQS) ensures that the incoming air is cleaner than the air in the traffic outside.
+A sophisticated air quality system, IAQS (Interior Air Quality System) ensures that the incoming air is cleaner than the air in the traffic outside.

-The system cleans the air in the passenger compartment from contaminants such as particles, hydrocarbons, nitrous oxides and ground-level ozone.
-If the outside air is contaminated then the air intake is closed and the air is recirculated.
+The system consists of an electronic sensor and a carbon filter.
+The incoming air is monitored continuously and if there is an increase in the level of certain unhealthy gases such as carbon monoxide then the air intake is closed.
 Such a situation may arise in heavy traffic, queues and tunnels for example.